sthetix/EmmcHaccGen-GUI/README.md

 # HOW TO INSTALL THIS APP

 - Download the EmmcHaccGen from this link https://github.com/suchmememanyskill/EmmcHaccGen/releases
-- Drag or copy the GUI into the EmmcHaccGen folder
+- Drag or copy the EmmcHaccGenGUI into the EmmcHaccGen folder

 # HOW TO USE THIS APP